-Asking the right questions before having plastic surgery can help you make smart, informed decisions about your health.
-This includes questions about surgical technique and complications as well as your doctor’s training and expertise.
+Asking the right questions before having plastic surgery can help you make informed decisions about your health.
+This includes questions about surgical techniques and complications as well as your doctor’s training and expertise.

-Alex K. Wong, MD, an assistant professor of Surgery in the USC Department of Surgery at Keck Medicine of USC who specializes in breast reconstruction and aesthetic surgery, suggests the following to start a frank conversation with your doctor.
+Alex K. Wong, MD, an associate professor of clinical surgery at the Keck School of Medicine of USC who specializes in breast reconstruction and aesthetic surgery, suggests the following to start a frank conversation with your doctor.

 1. Is your doctor board-certified in plastic surgery?

-“Board certification is not easy to achieve,” Dr. Wong said.
+“Board certification is not easy to achieve,” says Wong.
 “It is a high-level screening where doctors must pass exams on certain proficiencies, and they are graded by the most respected plastic surgeons in the country.
 It’s hard for a reason, and you want a doctor who is performing at the top level.
 You’d be surprised by how many doctors are doing cosmetic surgery that are not board-eligible.”

 It is not unreasonable to ask about the satisfaction of past patients who have had the same procedure that you are considering.
 Looking at photos will help you form realistic expectations, and reading reviews may prompt additional questions for your doctor and provide you with information you had not considered.